BLUE HORIZON, BOOK 4

 The vixen looked over at her and nodded with a renewed smile.
 “Yes, of course.
 I’m sorry, but I still miss Jiro at times.”

 “Taro, there’s no need to apologize,” Sam chided gently.
-“Jiro was a great guy.”
+“Jiro was a great guy.
+We all liked him.”
 Laughter rang out from the front room, so they continued toward the back.
-The canine led her friend to a room with a modified door.
+The canine led her friend to a room with a modified door that looked like a recent addition.
 It was lower than normal and looked as if it were designed for a smaller person.

 “Are you going in there?”
 Taro asked when Samantha ducked her head to enter.